lauradolan/SMACD/Documentation/DataModel.md

 For example, to abuse a "search inventory" feature, a malicious actor might perform a SQL injection in the search form.

-## Plugin pointers
+## Actions

-Plugin pointers are data structures that contain a plugin identifier, parameters for the plugin, and a [resource pointer](#resource-pointer) to the resource being used by the plugin.
+Actions are extensions to the SMACD CLI tool which provide functionality to test or otherwise generate information about a given target.
+This target can be any part of the application.
+Part of specifying an action to take also involves specifying a [target resource](#target-resources) to the resource being used by the plugin.

-## Resource pointers
+## Target resources

-Resource pointers are data structures that contain a resource identifier, the type of resource being identified, and parameters for the resource.
+Target Resources are data structures that represent the information required to access a specific type of service.
+This includes a target identifier, the type of resource being identified, and parameters to access the resource.